-Our weekly gardening sessions provide high-quality hands-on lessons for all children in your school.
-Sessions are generally delivered outside the classroom to 3 groups of up to 10 children over a half day session.
+Our weekly Gardening Club sessions provide high-quality hands-on lessons for all children in your school.
+Sessions are generally delivered outside the classroom to 3 groups of up to 10 children over a half day session and delivered every week over the school year.

 Research shows that all children should learn outside and our weekly sessions are particularly beneficial for disadvantaged, disengaged or SEN children, who often respond well to learning within small groups.
 Each session will last between 45 minutes up to 1 hour to encourage maximum engagement and enjoyment by the children whilst also achieving a broad range of learning outcomes.